 - can't find the end of the string

-- To represent a character inside a computer we need a table of number values ...
+- we need a table of all the characters ...

 - In the early days of computing in this country ...

-- the most frequently used table of number values and their characters ...
+- the most frequently used table of this type ...

 - was called ASCII ...